Josh Rosen Unplugged, Shaquem Griffin Makes the Most of an Opportunity

 Factoid of the Week That May Interest Only Me

-What SMU wide receiver Trey Quinn, who showed good hands in receiver drills Saturday at the Combine, did on Aug.
-17, 2008, pitching for the Southwest Region champion, Lake Charles, La., in the Little League World Series in Williamsport, Pa.:
+What SMU wide receiver Trey Quinn, who showed good hands in receiver drills on Saturday at the combine, did on Aug.
+17, 2008, pitching for the Southwest Region champion, Lake Charles, La., in the Little League World Series in Williamsport, Penn.:

 Lake Charles 9, Jeffersonville, Ind.
 0. A no-hitter.